akifurrahman/HeartPredictor-Spring-Flask/README.md

 ## Future Improvements 🌱

-- Add user authentication for secure access to predictions and patient data.
 - Expand model capabilities to predict other cardiovascular conditions.
 - Enhance front-end UI/UX for better user experience.